 Before becoming a screenwriter, she worked as a production freelancer in various departments.
 Her professional credits include HBO’s THE LEFTOVERS, Syfy series HUNTERS and CHILDHOOD’S END, teen series NOWHERE BOYS, unscripted shows REAL HOUSEWIVES OF MELBOURNE and FORMAL WARS, and feature films CUT SNAKE and PAPER PLANES.

-Her fiction work has been published in Nightmare Magazine, Aurealis Magazine, Interzone, Dark Tales, and has been reprinted in anthologies such as Year’s Best Australian Fantasy & Horror and Focus 2013: Highlights of Australian Short Fiction.
-Her short story ‘The Nest’ was nominated for an Australian Shadows Award from the Australian Horror Writers’ Association, and her short story ‘Monday-child’ was voted by Aurealis subscribers as ‘Best Story of 2013’.
-She was the youngest person to ever to sell a story to a professional science-fiction magazine, selling to Interzone at age 10.
+Her prose writing has been published in Nightmare Magazine, Aurealis Magazine, and Interzone, and reprinted in anthologies such as Year’s Best Australian Fantasy & Horror and Focus: Highlights of Australian Short Fiction.
+Her short story ‘The Nest’ was nominated for a Shadows Award from the Australian Horror Writers’ Association.
+She was the youngest person ever to sell a story to a professional science-fiction magazine, selling to Interzone at age 10.

 Catherine graduated in 2011 with a double degree in Arts (Film Studies)/Law from the University of Melbourne.
 She is represented by Chris Deckard and Krista Carpenter at Fictional Entity (US), and Dayne Kelly at RGM.